mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 ## 2021

+1. Zhong, Z., Zhu, L., Luo, Z., Li, S., Yang, Y., & Sebe, N. (2021).
+Openmix: Reviving known knowledge for discovering novel visual categories in an open world.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 9462-9470).
+  - mix the unlabeled examples from an open set and the labeled examples from known classes
+    - non-overlapping labels and pseudo-labels are simultaneously mixed into a joint label distribution
+    - kinda *data augmentation* approach like MixUp
+      - generates training samples by incorporating both labeled and unlabeled samples
+    - Assumption: : 1) labeled samples of old classes are exactly clean, and 2) L intersection U = empty set.
+    - prevent the model from fitting on wrong pseudo-labels
+    - proposes simple baseline.

+1. Zhao, B., & Han, K. (2021).
+Novel visual category discovery with dual ranking statistics and mutual knowledge distillation.
+Advances in Neural Information Processing Systems, 34.
+  - semantic partitions of unlabelled images (new classes) by leveraging a labelled dataset (contains different but relevant categories of images)
+  - two branch learning (one branch focusing on local part-level information and the other branch focusing on overall characteristics)
+  - dual ranking statistics on both branches to generate pseudo labels for training on the unlabelled data
+    - transfer knowledge from labelled data to unlabelled data,
+  -  introduce a mutual knowledge distillation method to allow information exchange and encourage agreement between the two branches for discovering new categories

+1. Han, K., Rebuffi, S. A., Ehrhardt, S., Vedaldi, A., & Zisserman, A. (2021).
+Autonovel: Automatically discovering and learning novel visual categories.
+IEEE Transactions on Pattern Analysis and Machine Intelligence.
+  - self-supervised learning to train the representation from scratch on the union of labelled and unlabelled data (avoid bias of labelled data) [low-level features]
+  - ranking statistics to transfer the model’s knowledge of the labelled classes [high level features]
+  - optimizing a joint objective function on the labelled and unlabelled subsets of the data
+  - Enable estimating the number of classes
+  - Utilization of average clustering accuracy (ACC) and Cluster validity index (CVI) [silohouette index]

 1. Schott, L., von Kügelgen, J., Träuble, F., Gehler, P., Russell, C., Bethge, M., ... & Brendel, W. (2021).
 Visual representation learning does not generalize strongly within the same domain. arXiv preprint arXiv:2107.08221.
   - Empirical paper to test if representation learning approaches correctly infer the generative factors of variation in simple datasets (visual tasks).
   - To learn effective statistical relationships, the training data needs to cover most combinations of factors of variation (like shape, size, color, viewpoint, etc.) [exponential issues]